08 Reasons for Circular Saw Burning Wood? – Fixed All!

 • Sycamore

-Bent Saw Blade
+6. Bent Circular Saw Blade

 Due to unexpected problems, a saw blade can bend.
 This is probably happening in the low-quality saw blades.
 If a saw blade has bent any point, That place will hardly touch the workpiece cutting surface.
 As a result of this, we can see burn marks on the side of the cutting surface.

-So replace the saw blade for a new one.
+SolutionReplace the saw blade for a new one.

 If you are a newbie to use a circular saw, check the cutting surface after cutting it.
 If there are burn marks, should pay attention to the below factors.

 When a newbie uses a circular saw, it can move here and there slightly due to a lack of user experience.
 As a result of this, we can see circular paths and crooks.
-This will cause to the burning workpiece.
+This will cause to the burning of the workpiece.

-So It is better to use a fence or track until you are compatible with the circular saw.
+SolutionUse a fence or track until you are compatible with the circular saw.

 Tom Mackency